ysoftwareab/yplatform/README.md

 # core.inc.mk

-I make (pun) a lot of things, and I want to keep it DRY.
+I make (pun) a lot of things, and I want to keep them DRY.

 The `docs` folder has some tips and tricks as well.